Skip to content

 • nano whereishome

-• Write the path to your home direcotry here e.g. /gpfs/space/home/etais/<your-username-from-etais>/lab1
+• Write the path to your home directory here e.g. /gpfs/helios/home/etais/<your-username-from-etais>

 • To save the changes press Ctrl + x, then y and finally Enter